WukoSiric/weather-aggregation-system/README.md

 ```
 make test
 ```
-The output of these tests are all located in TestResults.txt.
+The output of these tests are all in the Tests folder.